yeemans/recipeApp/README.md

+- MySQL is required
-Please install Postgres before using this app. https://www.postgresql.org/download/ First Time Setup
+First Time Setup (steps 1- 6)
 1. Create a terminal
 2. cd backend
 3. run "pip install -r requirements.txt" in the terminal

-4. Create a new user called "new_user" with password "password":
+4. Create a new user called "new_user" with password "password" using your OS's method(instructions for wsl/linux):
+    - sudo apt install mysql-client
     - sudo mysql -u root
     - CREATE USER 'new_user'@'localhost' IDENTIFIED BY 'password';